andir/blog/posts/saltstack-ansible-puppet-how-do-you-share-data.rst

  - It is cheaper, even if you've to pay for the servers that are running 24/7.
-   This might not be true for a website that sells boat trips on the Atlantic Ocean and gets high traffic spikes every 2nd Sunday from April to December but for our scenarios it works quiet well.
+   This might not be true for a website that sells boat trips on the Atlantic Ocean and gets high traffic spikes every 2nd Sunday from April to December but for our scenarios it works quite well.

 At the office I've been using puppet more then six years and I'm quite happy